Jakarta History Museum: Architecture

 This building is located in front of a public square, which in the past was known as Stadhuisplein, the City Hall Square.
 The square is now known as Fatahillah Square (Taman Fatahillah).
 In the center of the square is a fountain which was used as a water supply during the colonial era.
 Also located in the square is a Portuguese cannon (known as Si Jagur Cannon) with a hand ornament showing a fico gesture, which is believed by local people to be able to induce fertility on women.
-The square was also used as the place of executions.

 The building's generous scale with massive timber beams and floorbands.
 The building contains 37 ornate rooms.
 There are also some cells located beneath the front portico which were used as dungeons, which functioned until 1846.
 A Javanese freedom fighter Prince Diponegoro, who was treacherously arrested, was imprisoned here in 1830 before being banished to Manado, North Sulawesi.

 The building was modeled after the Paleis op de Dam in Amsterdam.
 Similarities including the domed cupola crowning the structure and a proportion typical of 17th-century Dutch city hall.